 Why Collect Authentic Reviews

-Every one of these sites (with the exception of Yelp) encourages businesses to collect reviews from customers.
+Every one of these customer review sites (with the exception of Yelp) encourages businesses to collect reviews from customers.
 If you let customers leave reviews on their own time, chances are that your reviews will skew towards the negative.
 Collecting reviews helps you to collect more balanced feedback and gives customers a more accurate perception of your business.

 So here’s the secret to collecting reviews on sites like Google and Facebook: Just asking.
 By sending a text or email request to your customers that links to your profile on different review sites, you can make the process quick and easy.
 All the customer has to do is click and leave a review.